joshuaeckroth/cinf401-website/cookbook/unix-tools.markdown

 # Cookbook: Unix tools

+## A virtual machine with all these tools

+Contributed by Antonio Ruiz.
+Download this [VirtualBox image](http://datascienceatthecommandline.com/#dst) to have access to a wide range of command line tools for data science.

 ## Regular expressions

 Regular expressions are not only found in Unix, but a lot of Unix tools use them.
 For example, `grep`.